Algebras, Symmetries, Spaces

 with the isotropy group

-Since the central circle group of acts trivially on
+Since the central circle group of

 we get the isomorphism